 Article I Offices

 Section 1.01 Principal Executive Office.
 The principal executive office for the transaction of the activities and affairs of the International Association for Identification (the “IAI”) is to be located at a location designated by the Board of Directors.
-The Chief Operations Officer of the IAI shall be responsible for supervising the operation of the principal executive office.
+The Chief Operations Officer of the IAI shall be responsible for the administration and supervision of the operation of the principal executive office.

-Section 1.02 Other Offices.
-Section 1.01 shall not be interpreted to limit any officer of the IAI, any member of the Board of Directors to include the chairperson, any member of any Committee or Subcommittee to include the chairperson, or any person or business contracted to perform any function from sending and receiving mail, telephone messages, electronic messages, and fax messages for the IAI.
-These addresses and telephone numbers may be used without any prior approval.
-The Board of Directors may at any time establish branch or subordinate offices at any place or places where the IAI is qualified to conduct its activities.

 Article II Membership

-Section 2.01 Active or Associate Membership.
-The active membership of the IAI shall consist of persons actively engaged as an examiner, analyst, practitioner or supervisor in the forensic sciences.
-Active members shall not lose their status because of retirement or change of position, so long as they remain in good standing, and they may hold office.
-All Active Members shall be entitled to one (1) vote with respect to each matter presented to the membership of the IAI for a vote, shall receive one (1) copy of the annual IAI Membership Directory, and shall receive one (1) copy of each of the issues of the Official IAI Journal.
-The annual dues for Active Members shall be in conformance with the provisions of Article XIII, Section 13.01 of these Bylaws.

-Section 2.02 Active Membership.
-The active membership of the IAI are persons actively engaged as an examiner, analyst, practitioner or supervisor in the forensic sciences, whose membership application has been approved and whose annual membership dues have been paid as required by the IAI.
-Active members shall not lose their status because of retirement or change of position, so long as they remain members of the IAI.
-Active Members may hold office.
-Active Members shall be entitled to one (1) vote with respect to each matter presented to the membership of the IAI for a vote, shall be provided access to the IAI Membership Directory, and each of the issues of the official IAI publications.
-The annual dues for Active Members shall be as set forth in the Operations Manual.
+Section 2.01 Active Membership.
+The active member of the IAI is a person actively engaged as an examiner, analyst, practitioner, researcher, educator or supervisor in the forensic sciences, whose membership application has been approved and whose annual membership dues have been paid as required by the IAI.
+An Active Member shall not lose their status because of retirement or change of position, so long as they remain members of the IAI.
+An Active Member may hold office.
+An Active Members shall be entitled to one (1) vote with respect to each matter presented to the membership of the IAI for a vote.
+The annual dues for an Active Member shall be as set forth in the Operations Manual.

-Section 2.03 Life Active Membership.
+Section 2.02 Life Active Membership.
 All Active Members who have paid their annual membership dues and assessments for the past consecutive twenty-five (25) years and all Past Presidents shall be automatically designated as Life Active Members.
 Life Active Members shall be exempt from the payment of annual dues and assessments.
 Life Active Members shall be entitled to all the privileges of an Active Member to include voting rights.

-Section 2.04 Sustaining Active Membership.
-Any Active Member in good standing who pays a one time, non-refundable sum of money equal to ten (10) times the current annual dues for an Active Member, shall be designated as a Sustaining Active Member.
+Section 2.03 Sustaining Active Membership.
+Any Active Member in good standing who pays a one-time, non-refundable sum of money equal to ten (10) times the current annual dues for an Active Member, shall be designated as a Sustaining Active Member.
 Sustaining Active Members shall be exempt from the payment of all further dues and assessments and shall be entitled to all the privileges of an Active Member to include voting rights.